| Winisk Dimensions | |

 For myself, this is also my favourite canoe design, and I have now built four.
 The photo on my home page is one of mine, and John Winters also has one of mine in his personal collection.
 Even though my paddling adventures are not as 'hard core' as John's, I can still attest to the tremendous reserve the Winisk offers that got us through some scary situations when we faced some unexpected rough conditions miles from camp on Lake Superior.

-These two photos of my fourth Winisk, the "Agawa Bay", ready for the first leg of its journey to the 1999 Wooden Boat Show in Maryland, show well the fine lines that contribute so much to the outstanding performance of this design, as well as its shorter sister, the Kipawa.
+This photo shows my fourth Winisk, the "Agawa Bay", ready for the first leg of its journey to the 1999 Wooden Boat Show in Maryland.
+It's easy to see the fine lines that contribute so much to the outstanding performance of this design, as well as that of its shorter sister, the Kipawa.
 You can begin to get an idea of why these two canoes have developed such a fiercely loyal following.